cooolgamer-cuz-github-fork-system-sucks/Luma3DS-but-better/README.md

 ## Changes with the official build
 ### Note: This build is meant to be used by advanced users
-### Note 2: some features is taken from [DullPointer's luma fork](https://github.com/DullPointer/Luma3DS)
+### Note 2: some features are taken from [DullPointer's luma fork](https://github.com/DullPointer/Luma3DS)
 - Removed auto-copy to ctrnand and creating essential files backup
 - Restored UNITINFO and enable rosalina on safe_firm options on the luma config menu (TWL patch option is now with "enable external firms and modules")
 - Added shortcuts:
   - Press start + select to toggle bottom screen (nice when you watch videos)
   - Press A + B + X + Y + Start instantly reboot the console.
 Useful in case of freeze, don't complain if your sdcard get corrupted because of this.
   - Press Start on Rosalina menu to toggle wifi
-  - Press Select on Rosalina menu to toggle LEDs
+  - Press Select on Rosalina menu to toggle LEDs (and press Y to force blue led as a workaround when the battery is low)
   - Added permanent brightness calibration by Nutez
 - Changed colors on config menu because why not
 - Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works)